ladiesman218/tutoreasymanagenew/Readme.md

-In order to control if a language is shown, and to set a total price for all its courses(optional), language itself is stored in database

 Use this command to transfer files to remote servers:
 `rsync -iavhe "ssh -i ~/.ssh/tutoreasymanage_key.pem" /Users/leigao/myProjects/TutorEasyManage/ azureuser@20.243.114.35:/home/azureuser/TutorEasyManage/ --delete`
 -i: output a change-summary for all updates